dzackgarza/notes_site/Obsidian/Unsorted/rigid category.md

 ---
-aliases: ["rigid"]
+aliases:
+- rigid
 ---

-Rigid objects in a category: [dualizable](dualizable.md) with both left and right duals.
+Rigid objects in a category: [[dualizable | dualizable.html]] with both left and right duals.